Bridge Grad, Cristina, Experienced Business English Teacher in Buenos AiresBy Bridge

 One activity I tell them to do for homework is to bring me a list of English words they see on the street.
 Instead of looking at their phone, they should look around for English!
 Anytime they see an English word, they write it down and we will discuss it in class the next day because sometimes they’ve heard of the word but they don’t know the meaning.

 Why did you originally take the 120-hour Teaching English Online course?

 The world changes.
 You have to keep up with it if you want to be part of it.
 One of my major loves is traveling.
 Now that my kids are grown, the ability to teach English online gives me the opportunity to work anywhere I have a good internet connection.
 I also want to move out of the city and closer to nature, and being able to teach remotely will give me the opportunity to do so.

 What do you love most about teaching?

-You meet people all the time.
-The best thing I find with teaching another language is that you are giving people a tool that will be invaluable for the rest of their lives, especially young people.
+You meet people all of the time.
+The best thing I find with teaching another language is that you are giving people, especially young people, a tool that will be invaluable for the rest of their lives.
 Speaking another language puts you in a very different position in the world.

 Can you tell us about a time you made a difference in a student’s life?